standardebooks/web/README.md

     /standardebooks.org/ebooks/omar-khayyam_the-rubaiyat-of-omar-khayyam_edward-fitzgerald_edmund-dulac.git/
     ````

--   `/standardebooks.org/www/ebooks/` contains a nested hierarchy of deployed ebook files, that are read by the website for display and download.
+-   `/standardebooks.org/web/www/ebooks/` contains a nested hierarchy of deployed ebook files, that are read by the website for display and download.
 For example, we might have:

     ````
-    /standardebooks.org/www/ebooks/maurice-leblanc/
+    /standardebooks.org/web/www/ebooks/maurice-leblanc/
-    /standardebooks.org/www/ebooks/maurice-leblanc/the-hollow-needle/
+    /standardebooks.org/web/www/ebooks/maurice-leblanc/the-hollow-needle/
-    /standardebooks.org/www/ebooks/maurice-leblanc/the-hollow-needle/alexander-teixeira-de-mattos/
+    /standardebooks.org/web/www/ebooks/maurice-leblanc/the-hollow-needle/alexander-teixeira-de-mattos/
-    /standardebooks.org/www/ebooks/maurice-leblanc/813/
+    /standardebooks.org/web/www/ebooks/maurice-leblanc/813/
-    /standardebooks.org/www/ebooks/maurice-leblanc/813/alexander-teixeira-de-mattos/
+    /standardebooks.org/web/www/ebooks/maurice-leblanc/813/alexander-teixeira-de-mattos/
     ````

     These directories contain the full ebook source, as if it was pulled from Git.
 (But they are not actual Git repositories.)
 Additionally each one contains a `./dist/` folder containing built ebook files for distribution.

-    The website pulls all ebook information from what is contained in `/standardebooks.org/www/ebooks/`.
+    The website pulls all ebook information from what is contained in `/standardebooks.org/web/www/ebooks/`.
 It does not inspect `/standardebooks.org/ebooks/`.
 Therefore it is possible for one or the other to hold different catalogs if they become out of sync.

     To automatically populate your server with ebooks from https://github.com/standardebooks/, you can use sync-ebooks and deploy-ebook-to-www in the [scripts](scripts) directory.
-If you don't want to clone all ebooks, don't use sync-ebooks, and instead clone the books you want into `/standardebooks.org/ebooks` with `git clone --bare`.
+If you don’t want to clone all ebooks, don’t use sync-ebooks, and instead clone the books you want into `/standardebooks.org/ebooks` with `git clone --bare`.
 To clone a list of books, you can use `while IFS= read -r line; do git clone --bare "${line}"; done < urllist.txt`

 # Testing

-This repository includes [PHPStan](https://github.com/phpstan/phpstan) to statically analyze the codebase and [Safe PHP](https://github.com/thecodingmachine/safe) to replace old functions that don't throw exceptions.
+This repository includes [PHPStan](https://github.com/phpstan/phpstan) to statically analyze the codebase and [Safe PHP](https://github.com/thecodingmachine/safe) to replace old functions that don’t throw exceptions.

 To run PHPStan, execute: